-The Graduate Route is for international students who want to work following the successful completion of a course of study at Bachelor’s degree-level or above.
+The Graduate Route is for Student visa holders who want to work (or look for work) following the successful completion of an eligible course or study at degree level or above.

 About this visa